redhat-openshift-ecosystem/openshift-preflight/docs/RECIPES.md

 You will also need:
 - Your container image published to a container registry
   - An example would be `quay.io/repo-name/container-name:version`
-- A Certification Project ID of the project that was set up in Red Hat Partner Connect
+- A Certification Component ID of the component that was set up in Red Hat Partner Connect
   - This value can be obtained from the Overview page's URL
-    - For the following example Overview URL of `https://connect.redhat.com/projects/1234567890aabbccddeeffgg/overview`
+    - For the following example Overview URL of `https://connect.redhat.com/components/1234567890aabbccddeeffgg/overview`
-      - The Certification Project ID would be: `1234567890aabbccddeeffgg`
+      - The Certification Component ID would be: `1234567890aabbccddeeffgg`
   - Required for submit
 - A Partner Connect API Key
   - An API Key can be created in Red Hat Partner Connect at the following [URL](https://connect.redhat.com/account/api-keys)